leonardoherfianto/Blocker/README.md

 # Blocker

-An chrome extention for block advertise on website.
+An chrome extension for block advertise on website.

 ## Instalation